Hyundai joins Honda and Toyota in raising wages after auto union wins gains in deals with Detroit 3

 Hyundai said Monday it will raise factory worker pay 25% by 2028, matching the general wage increase won by the UAW during that period.
 Toyota raised factory pay 9% to 10% starting in January, while Honda said it will increase wages 11% during the same period.

-Experts say the increases at least in part are aimed at thwarting UAW President Shawn Fain’s strategy of trying to organize U.S. auto plants run by foreign automakers and Tesla in order to increase the union’s bargaining power.
+Labor experts say the increases are at least in part aimed at thwarting UAW President Shawn Fain’s strategy of trying to organize U.S. auto plants run by foreign automakers and Tesla in order to increase the union’s bargaining power.
 Fain said terrified auto executives at nonunion plants are raising wages, and he called Toyota’s pay increase the UAW bump.

 “UAW, that stands for ‘You Are Welcome,’” he said.